k-yenko/the-docking-ascendancy/README.md

 # the-docking-ascendancy
 Predict protein-ligand complexes and binding affinities, and deploy in real-time.
-Accelerate DiffDock API for molecular docking simulations.
+Accelerate Boltz-1 API for molecular docking simulations.